FOOLSLULLABY/FOOLSLULLABY/README.md

 > I am currently diagnosed with GAD and PTSD!
 However, i'm looking into getting help for my dizzy spells and random moodswings!
 > That being said..
 I do LOVE hiding/sitting/cuddling, be it with an oomf or not!
 I am comforted by not being alone, even on games or so!

 '^' No, i do NOT SUPPORT FORSAKEN AND IT'S DEVS.
 I seperate the characters from their creators.
+I stopped playing after i learned everything.
+That being said, FANDOM DNIUF or I DO! thank you!

 '^' I'm in several fandoms that dislike eachother, its hell but its kinda funny!
 > _My main fandoms/interests right now are; CROB, ROBLOX MYTHS, and the PROJECT MOON games. (library of ruina spoilers are not welcome.)_